MrHedmad/kerblam/docs/src/manual/dockerfiles.md

 This makes no difference while packaging containers but a big difference when running them, as docker skips copying the useless data files.

-To do this in a standard Kerblam! project, simply add this to your `.dockerignore`:
+To do this in a standard Kerblam! project, simply add this to your `.dockerignore` in the root of the project directory:
 ```
 # Ignore the intermediate/output directory
 data